 The bad news was that the strip would be registered for God knew how many enemy mortar and artillery units.
 The good news was that it was a perfect place to bring in choppers, get out our dead and get resupplied.
 Cunningham could cover the eastern edges of it, if the contours on the map, between the two locations, were correct, and Firebase Ripcord should be able to reach all the way down to the northern edges.
 If we could get a 106 recoilless rifle of our own, the other companies of the battalion could handle western and southern approaches.
 We needed new 60 mortar tubes and bases as well.

 I pulled my head up and looked over to where Fusner and Casey sat silently.

 “Scrambled eggs and ham,” Fusner said, pointing at Casey.

 “I like eggs,” Casey replied, with a laugh, before digging back into the contents of his C-rations can.

 I sagged back down to the poncho cover and carefully put my maps away.
-I’d lain in what I needed in the way of limited artillery help we might need from Cunnningham.
+I’d laid in what I needed in the way of limited artillery help we might need from Cunningham.
 I was slathered up in repellant, no leeches were stuck to any parts of my body I’d been able to find, and there wasn’t enough water for another plastic bottle shower.
 I took out some of my frazzled Marine stationary to pen another letter home.
 I’d decided earlier to write home about Captain Casey, and the good guy he’d become, leaving out the times he seemed to totally wig out, like with Jacko.
 I looked over at Fusner and Casey, who seemed to have formed some sort of bond since the captain’s injury.